Meet Michael Sack, a former priest and one of 4 finalists for St. Louis police chief

 “So I’ve got a good amount of education that helps me to be self-disciplined and organized,” Sack said Tuesday.
 “Writing a lot of papers, you learn to be organized and organize your thoughts.
 I think being a good writer is important, you’ve got to be able to communicate, especially as the chief, in writing.”

 This is the second of four profiles highlighting finalists for St. Louis police chief.
-Read the previous one here.
+Read our stories on fellow finalists Larry Boone and Robert Tracy.